ARM-software/CMSIS-View/Doxygen/src/EventRecorder.md

 |\ref EventRecord4                 | 2
 |\ref EventRecordData              | (event data length + 7) / 8

 \page er_use Using Event Recorder

-The following steps explain how to enable views for static information \a and dynamic events in the µVision debugger.
+\note The following steps explain how to enable views for static information \a and dynamic events in the µVision debugger.
 Other tools might use different ways to accomplish this.

 **For User Code:**
   -# \ref Add_Event_Recorder.